Twilight4/debian-setup/README.md

 1. Erase everything on the disk of your choice
 2. Set the Linux filesystem to btrfs
 3. Encrypt /boot with LUKS1
-4. Encrypt the root file system with LUKS2
-5. Create partitions using SUSE-like partition layout and fully working snapper snapshots & rollback
+4. Create partitions using SUSE-like partition layout and fully working snapper snapshots & rollback
-6. Install the Linux kernel of your choice and modules
+5. Install the Linux kernel of your choice and modules
-7. Set up locale / time
+6. Set up locale / time
-8. Set up Grub for the boot
+7. Set up Grub for the boot
-9. Create a new user with password
+8. Create a new user with password
-#### 10. Add security enhancements such as:
+#### 9. Add security enhancements such as:
 - AppArmor
 - Firewalld
 - Default umask to 077
 - Randomize Mac Address and disable Connectivity Check for privacy
 - Kernel/grub settings from [Whonix](https://github.com/Whonix/security-misc/tree/master/etc/default)
 - Udev rules from [Garuda](https://gitlab.com/garuda-linux/themes-and-settings/settings/garuda-common-settings/-/tree/master/etc/udev/rules.d)
-#### 11. Add performance tweaks such as:
+#### 10. Add performance tweaks such as:
 - **Parallel** code compilation
 - Building from **files in RAM**
 - **OOM** handling